Close

 Simon Fraser, Master of Lovat, was commissioned Lieutenant-Colonel Commandant and on 5 January, 1757 was authorized to raise a regiment of foot.
 The regiment, later re-designated the 78th Regiment, 2nd Highland Battalion, assembled in Inverness, and soon recruited to full strength.
 By the time the regiment embarked at Glasgow in April 1757, the unit had reached a formidable strength of 1542 all ranks.

 In spring of 1758, the regiment joined the force being assembled for the assault of Louisbourg, Nova Scotia, and participated in the original assault landing and the subsequent siege of the fortress, which capitulated in July 1758.
 In spring of 1759, the regiment joined General Wolfe’s Quebec expedition, and served with distinction throughout the campaign.
 They were the only Highland troops present, and formed the largest Regiment at the battle of the Plains of Abraham, which resulted in the surrender of Quebec City.
-In 1760, the regiment participated in the battle of Saint Foy, and subsequently joined General Murray’s force in the advance on Montreal, where they met up with the 42nd (Royal Highland) Regiment (The Black Watch) and the 77th (Montgomerie’s Highlanders) Regiment, both serving with Amherst’s force.
-Here, for the first time, the three Highland Regiments serving in North America during the Seven Years’ War came together.

 With the signing of the Treaty of Paris in 1763, peace came between Britain and France, and in December 1763 order were received to disband the Regiment.
 When this took place, marking the only occasion on which a Highland regiment disbanded off Scottish soil, 158 men accepted land grants and settled in the lower St Lawrence area where their descendants continue to be found.